oetiker/znapzend/README.md

 let it absorb at least a minute of I/O, so while one side of the ZFS dialog is deeply thinking, another can do its work.

+The remote system does not need anything other than ZFS functionality, an SSH server, a user account with prepared SSH key based log-in (optionally an unprivileged one with `zfs allow` settings on a particular target dataset dedicated to receiving your trees of backed-up datasets), and optionally the local implementation of the `mbuffer` program.
+Namely, as a frequently asked
+concern: the remote system *does not require* ZnapZend nor its dependencies (perl, etc.) to be installed.
+(It may however be installed - e.g. if used for snapshots of that remote system's own datasets.)

 Running
 -------